 Ingredients: Look for hydrating ingredients alongside vitamins and minerals.

 Step-by-Step Process: Most sheet masks require an application of 10 to 20 minutes.
 Peel it away and discard the remains afterward.

 2. Best for Normal and Dry Skin: Hydrogel or Cream Masks

 Understanding the Face Mask: When dry skin becomes a frustration, turning to a hydrogel or cream mask is the solution.
 Dab the product onto your skin to see a more supple complexion.

 These products vary by ingredients, but they do offer a collective effect when it comes to moisturizing.
 Most creams and gels come with an ingredient that attracts moisture, which leads to replenished skin.

 Cream masks come with a variety of moisturizers and active ingredients, such as hyaluronic acid.

 Why It’s Best for This Type of Skin: Moisturizing oils within the cream can penetrate the skin and fight off dry conditions.

-Homemade Recipe: Combine yogurt, honey and egg whites together.
+Combine yogurt, honey and egg whites together.